Comedian’s right to freedom of expression

 Read more about the case here

-The case concerns the EPRT’s rejection of Din l-Art Helwa’s appeal against the Planning Authority’s approval of the Quad Towers development in Mriehel.
-The Planning Authority approval was controversial because, as Din l-Art Helwa argued, the Quad Towers site had not been included in the public consultation on high-rise zoning, denying the public the opportunity to file objections or comment on its suitability as a high-rise zone.
-Additionally, the Chairman of the ERPT, Martin Saliba, was also employed with Planning Authority (PA) – a party to the appeals process – while presiding over appeals against decisions.
-When Din l-Art Helwa filed an appeal against the PA’s approvals of the development of the Quad Tows, the tribunal chairman’s dual role and conflict of interest was not publicly known.
+The case concerns the EPRT’s rejection of Din l-Art Ħelwa’s appeal against the Planning Authority’s approval of the Quad Towers development in Mriehel.
+The Planning Authority approval was controversial because, as Din l-Art Ħelwa argued, the Quad Towers site had not been included in the public consultation on high-rise zoning, denying the public the opportunity to file objections or comment on its suitability as a high-rise zone.
+Additionally, the chairman of the ERPT, Martin Saliba, was employed with the Planning Authority – a party to the appeals process – while presiding over appeals against its decisions.
+When Din l-Art Ħelwa filed an appeal against the PA’s approval of the development, the tribunal chairman’s dual role and conflict of interest was not publicly known.

 The appellant NGO invested time, energy, and resources to finance and file their appeal in a process where their right to a fair hearing was breached without their knowledge and the outcome may have been vitiated due to the EPRT chairman’s dual role and undeclared conflict of interest.